ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 symbol, or to the annotated key itself, in which case no extra annotation is necessary.
 A `Regex` refers directly to a regex which can then be used as a type variable.

-Additionally, a small implementation has to be given.
+Additionally, a small haskell implementation has to be given.
 Currently our type system does not support any kind of operations other than simple pattern matching on Keys, that may either hold an arbitrary string as a default value matched as `Key (P.Just a)` or no default value, described as `Key P.Nothing`.
+If you want to pattern match over several possibilities like its done for fallback, use `;` to separate between lines.

 Summing up the above example can be read as "If the regex of the Key b, which path is obtained by taking the value of the current key, relatively referred to via `.` is equal to or a